JuliaDocs/DocumenterInterLinks.jl/docs/src/howtos.md

 The above routine is how the local [inventory files](https://github.com/JuliaDocs/DocumenterInterLinks.jl/tree/master/docs/src/inventories) used in this documentation were generated.
 Using the TOML format is recommended for any inventory that will be committed to Git, as it is both human-readable and easier for `git` to track.

+!!! warning
+    Make sure that `prettyurls=true` in [`Documenter.makedocs`](@ref), or, more specifically, that the `prettyurls` option is not set conditionally with something like `prettyurls = get(ENV, "CI", nothing) == "true"`.
+This would cause a mismatch between the locally generated inventory and the deployed documentation.

 Some local inventory files are also available in the [project wiki](https://github.com/JuliaDocs/DocumenterInterLinks.jl/wiki/Inventory-File-Repository).
 You may contribute your own generated inventories there.

 There may be projects that legitimately do not provide inventories.
 For example, some simple Julia projects write out their entire documentation in their README on Github.
 In that case, you should either use [standard links](@extref Julia `Links`) or [manually create an inventory file](@extref DocInventories Creating-Inventory-Files).
 The easiest way to do this is to write out an inventory in [TOML Format](@extref DocInventories) by hand.